bestuimaker/javascript-image-optimization/README.md

-# javascript-image-optimization
+# Javascript Image Optimization
-javascript image optimization at front-end side and uploading to a light weight node server to test.
+Javascript Image Optimization at front-end side and uploading to a light weight node server to test.

 ## Setup the upload server
 Follow readme at: